 I read that story three days in a row.
 I know what it’s like to have a tiny baby.
 Between reflux, milk protein intolerance, and the genetic legacy of many, many short people, Blaise is tiny.
-At one year, people mistake him for eight months.
-At eight months, people mistook him for five.
-At five months, someone mistook him for two and I almost decked her (I took a deep breath and instead pointed out that he was sitting unassisted).
+At one year, people mistake him for 8 months.
+At 8 months, people mistook him for 5.
+At 5 months, someone mistook him for 2 and I almost decked her (I took a deep breath and instead pointed out that he was sitting unassisted).
 I remember well the terror of the pediatrician’s scale: Will he be big enough this week?
 Will this be the visit that the doctor says, enough, he needs formula?

 I swore I didn’t want to pump for someone else.
 But if that someone really needed it: if the baby’s hungry, you feed him.